Loft: Loft apartment

 Loft apartments are apartments that are generally built from former industrial buildings.
 When industrial developments are developed into condominiums instead of apartments, they may be called loft condominiums.
 The general term warehouse-to-loft conversions may sometimes be used for development of industrial buildings into apartments and condominiums.
 "Loft-style" may also refer simply to developments where a street-level business occupies the first floor while apartment "lofts" are placed above the first floor.

 Sometimes, loft apartments are one component of municipal urban renewal initiatives that also include renovation of industrial buildings into art galleries and studio space as well as promotion of a new part of the city as an "arts district".

-Originally popular with artists, they are now highly sought-after by other bohemians and hipsters, and the gentrification of the former manufacturing sectors of medium to large cities is now a familiar pattern.
+Originally popular with artists, they are now highly sought after by other bohemians and hipsters, and the gentrification of the former manufacturing sectors of medium to large cities is now a familiar pattern.
 One such sector is Manhattan's Meatpacking District.
 The adoption of the Adaptive Reuse Ordinance (2001) in the City of Los Angeles (primarily the Arts District) is another example of such legislation to encourage the conversion of no longer economically viable industrial and commercial buildings to residential loft communities.

 Such is the demand for these spaces that real estate developers have taken to creating ready-made "lofts" in urban areas that are gentrifying or that seem primed to do so.
 While some of these units are created by developers during the renovation of old buildings, a number of them are included in the floor plans of brand new developments.
 Both types of pre-fab loft offer buyers or renters proximity to urban amenities afforded by traditional lofts, but without perceived safety risks of living in economically depressed formerly industrial areas.

 Industrial/hard loft

 Real estate industry distinguishes between two kinds of lofts.
 "Hard lofts" are former industrial buildings converted to residential or live/work use.
-Many of these conversions retain open ceilings with exposed beams, electrical wiring and HVAC ducts instead of modern suspended ceilings or sheetrock ceilings.
+Many of these conversions retain open ceilings with exposed beams, electrical wiring, and HVAC ducts, instead of covering them with modern suspended ceilings or sheetrock ceilings.

 Soft loft

 "Soft lofts" are loft-style residential buildings built entirely anew.
-They are open-concept spaces with high ceilings, large windows, brickwork and cement ceilings.
-Soft lofts can be warmer and have modern finishes but lack the history of hard lofts.
+They are open-concept spaces with high ceilings, large windows, brickwork, and cement ceilings.
+Soft lofts can look more residential and have modern finishes, but lack the character and history of hard lofts.